MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-scale.md

 Azure Migrate is the primary Azure service for orchestrating migration from within Azure, and from on-premises sites to Azure.

-Azure Migrate orchestrates replication from your on-premises locations to Azure.
+Azure Migrate orchestrates replication from on-premises locations to Azure.
 When replication is set up and running, on-premises machines can be failed over to Azure, completing the migration.

-Contoso already [completed a POC](./contoso-migration-rehost-vm.md) to see how Azure Migrate can help them to migrate to the cloud.
+Contoso already [completed a POC](./contoso-migration-rehost-vm.md) to see how Azure Migrate can help it to migrate to the cloud.

 ##### Use Azure Migrate at scale